 Associate Clinical Professor of Urology.
 Dr. Mills received his medical degree from the University of Iowa College of Medicine.
 He completed his urology residency at the University of Colorado School of Medicine and a fellowship in microsurgery and male reproductive medicine at Baylor College of Medicine.
 He is a national proctor for penile prosthetic surgery and a national expert in Peyronie’s Disease.
 He has authored multiple book chapters and peer-reviewed journal articles on male infertility, impotence, and many other urologic disorders.
 Dr. Mills is internationally and nationally known for his high volume surgical and clinical practice in male reproductive medicine and sexual health.
 More >

-Professor of Urology at UCLA and Chief of Urology, Harbor-UCLA Medical Center.
+Professor Emeritus of Urology and Chief of Urology, Harbor-UCLA Medical Center.
 Head of the male infertility and male sexual dysfunction clinic, Urology.
 Dr. Rajfer was one of the discoverers of the mechanism by which a man’s erection occurs which led to the discovery of drugs like Viagra.
 Dr. Rajfer also treats men with benign and malignant prostate disorders.
 More >

 Keith Regets, PA-C completed his Bachelor of Science in Business Administration at Robert Morris University and his Master's in Physician Assistant Studies at Chatham University.
 He was previously a PA at Urology Associates of North Texas (UANT) in Arlington, Texas at the USMD Cancer Center, one of the largest prostate cancer centers in the country.
 He had extensive training in both general urology and urologic oncology, and developed a special interest in testosterone replacement therapy and men's health.
 Keith brings his knowledge of urology and expertise in men's health and fitness to The Men's Clinic at UCLA.